 🇺🇾

 Santi is a global citizen and enthusiast of Uruguayan culture, committed to continuous learning.
-He holds a BA in International Relations and an MA in Global Studies, and is currently pursuing a Bachelor’s Degree in Physical Education.
+He holds a BA in International Relations, one in Physical Education and an MA in Global Studies.
 His experience in international schools in Switzerland and Saudi Arabia has inspired him to nurture learners with a deep connection to their environment and a broad sense of curiosity.
 In his role as Technical Director, he ensures The Garzón School is fully compliant with national accreditation standards. -

 Fiorella Carrazzone